magepeopleteam/booking-and-rental-manager-for-woocommerce/readme.txt

 New modern full-page rental item editor, now the default, with the classic editor still available.
 Rental Items list redesigned: responsive layout, list view by default, image and author columns, icon actions and trash support.
 Duplicate action added to the rental list.
-Muffin theme templates added for single-day, multi-day, resort and multi-item bookings.
+Muffin theme layouts reworked for single-day, multi-day, resort and multi-item bookings, with slider and calendar fixes.
 WooCommerce install and demo import are now chunked and low-memory safe.
 Fixed a 504 timeout when filtering the Rent List by multiple categories.
 Fixed broken access control in admin handlers by adding capability checks.